Tih1st/angular_bale/README.md

 ## Tour of Heroes
 Found [Here] (https://angular.io/guide/quickstart)

 Again, I followed the steps word for word until I completed the tutorial.
-The only problem I encountered was at the end, when configuring the deleteHero method.
-In the html, the x button was misplaced and I could not replicate the tutorial even with the same code, so instead I incorporated the delete button into the hero-detail component, putting the same functions in and routing the user to the heroes tab with the deleted hero off the list.
+For additional practice, I incorporated the delete button into the hero-detail component, putting the same functions in and routing the user to the heroes tab with the deleted hero off the list.
 This helped me get used to Angular a little more.

 After the tutorial, I wanted to learn about html and css more to better code in Angular, so I did a few tutorials over those languages.
+Also did the tutorial here (https://coursetro.com/posts/code/154/Angular-6-Tutorial---Learn-Angular-6-in-this-Crash-Course)